journey-js/journey/dist-setup.md

 // into logical sections (functions) all of which returns a promise. function start() {

-	clean().    	           // remove the previous distribution
+	clean()    	               // remove the previous distribution
-		then( copyAssets ).    // copy assets from 'src' to 'dist' folder then( compileJS ).     // compile/bundle/uglify the JS from 'src' to 'dist' folder then( compileCss ).    // bundle/minimize the CSS from 'src' to 'dist' folder then( uncommentCDN ).  // serve libraries from CDN in production then( versionAssets ). // version assets to ensure browser won't cache old
+		.then( copyAssets )    // copy assets from 'src' to 'dist' folder .then( compileJS )     // compile/bundle/uglify the JS from 'src' to 'dist' folder .then( compileCss )    // bundle/minimize the CSS from 'src' to 'dist' folder .then( uncommentCDN )  // serve libraries from CDN in production .then( versionAssets ) // version assets to ensure browser won't cache old
                                // assets when making new releases.
         catch( ( e ) => {      // catch any error and log to console
             console.log( e );
         } );
 }
 ```